Market Value vs. County Assessed Value

 One of the biggest frustration Realtors deal with are clients who think their property is worth more than someone is willing to pay for it.
 When you see all of the properties for sale that expired without selling it is typically because of asking price.
 This might be an interesting read about that topic - Was it Price?

 This method attempts to figure out market value by recreating the property.
 The theory is that the value of a property can be estimated by summing the land value and the depreciated value of any improvements (structure).

 Let's say you found a fabulous Sarasota beach home on Casey Key for $4,000,000 that you are thinking of buying.
 However, you notice that the lot next door is for sale at $1,000,000.
 Both lots are virtually the same.
 You also consulted with some builders and received estimates of around $1,500,000 to recreate the existing home that you are thinking of buying.
-All in all it would run you about $2,500,000 to recreate the same home but only newer.
+So, it would run you about $2,500,000 to recreate the same home but only brand new.
 Does $4,000,000 sound a little pricey?
 It will to most.

 Sales Comparison Approach

 Most residential Realtors use the sales comparison approach to figure out the value of a home.
 You will often hear the word 'comps' or 'comparables' from your Realtor.
 This method is based on the principle of substitution.
 It assumes a knowledgeable buyer will pay no more for a property than it would cost to purchase a comparable substitute property.